Free WiFi soon for select communities

 NDESC secretary-general Vunnaporn Devahastin said the approach helps people gain access to free broadband internet services offered by different providers with one set of credentials only.

-The campaign is a cooperation between CAT, Advanced Info Service, True Corporation and the Office of the National Broadcasting and Telecommunications Commission.
+The campaign is a cooperation between CAT, Advanced Info Service, True Corporation and the National Broadcasting and Telecommunications Commission.

-Users can type “@TH Wi-Fi by … (internet provider)” and use the same username and password to log in.
+Users can choose "@TH Wi-Fi by [internet provider]" under the WiFi settings of their devices and use the same username and password to log in for all providers.

-Ms Vunnaporn said the system will check the qualifications of the registrants for free WiFi services with the Department Of Provincial Administrative’s database.
+Ms Vunnaporn said the system will check the qualifications of the registrants for free WiFi services with the Provincial Administrative Department's database.

+The first phase of the free public WiFi service was launched in 2017.

 Ms Vunnaporn said people can access free public WiFi hotspots in community locations, such as educational institutes, government service facilities and bus stations as well as tourist attractions across the country.